roemmele/narrative-prediction/ROC/README.md

 ### Training

 You can train a model from the command line by running story_cloze_test.py.
 In terms of required parameters, --train_seqs should be the path to a tab-separated (TSV) file containing the ROCStories dataset in same format as the original dataset that can be accessed [here](http://cs.rochester.edu/nlp/rocstories/).
 The file ROC-Stories-example.tsv is included here in the datasets/ folder and shows an example of this format for 10 stories.
 Additionally you must specify the filepaths --val_seqs and --test_seqs corresponding to the validation and test sets of the cloze evaluation, respectively (also in TSV format).
 These can also be accessed through the given link, and there are examples given in datasets/.
 You must supply --save_filepath indicating the folder where the trained model will be saved.
 Finally, as mentioned above, you must indicate the filepath of the skipthoughts directory that contains all code and models associated with the skipthought vectors.
 Optionally, you can specify the number of "backward" sampled endings and "random" sampled endings that are used as negative training instances (see the above paper for what this means), and then the batch size, number of hidden layers, number of hidden dimensions, and number of training epochs for the classifier.
-By default, these values are set to those that produced the best result reported in the paper (see below).
+By default, these values are set to those that produced the best result reported in the paper: 2 backward endings, 4 random endings, 100 instances in batch, 1 hidden layer, 1000 hidden nodes, 10 epochs.

 During training, the skipthought vectors of the sentences in the training set are saved to disk (seqs1.npy and seqs2.npy in --save_filepath) in order to make it more efficient to dynamically load them into the model.
 Because of the size of the skipthought vectors, these are huge files (~15GB and ~4GB, respectively), so make sure you have enough disk space.